 Typically, employers only require those they hire to have a high school diploma or GED, but some prefer candidates who have earned a bachelor's degree.

 Administrative services managers aren't required to be certified or licensed but voluntary certification is available to those who specialize in facilities management or contract management.

 The International Facility Management Association offers the Certified Facilities Manager (CFM) credential which indicates to an employer that an individual has demonstrated he or she has met standards for facilities management as defined by this organization.
 Contract managers can pursue one of several certifications offered by the National Contract Management Association (NCMA).
-Credentials from these organization may help increase job candidates' desirability.
+Credentials from these organizations may help increase a job candidate's desirability.

 If you work for a large organization you will have more opportunities to advance since there will typically be several layers and types of administrative services managers.
 Experience and education will increase your chances of advancing in this field.